How the Coronavirus is Affecting the Corporate Team Events Industry

 Funktion Events is one of the top agencies for team events.
-The company delivers over 500 team events across the UK every year, for a variety of businesses and FTSE 100 companies.
+The company delivers over 500 events across the UK every year for a variety of businesses and FTSE 100 companies.

-In regards to the impact of the coronavirus and team building days, within the first week of March 2020 we have had 5 businesses, mainly global and multinational companies, cancel or try to postpone their corporate team away day.
+In regards to the impact of the Coronavirus, within the first week of March 2020 we have had 5 businesses, mainly global and multinational companies, cancel or try to postpone their corporate away day.
 The main reason has been that their company have introduced a policy of restricted travel which also includes the UK.

 This is a distinctive decision that these companies have made, even though;

 - UK Health Officials have not set ANY travel bans for the UK

 - Prime Minister Boris Johnson & the Government’s scientific advisory group for Emergencies (SAGE) has stated closing schools and stopping big gatherings “don’t work as well perhaps as people think in stopping the spread”